linux-system-roles/logging/README.md

         - `name`: Unique name of the input.
           `type`: The type of the pre-configured logs to collect. **Note:** Currently ['viaq', 'viaq-k8s', 'ovirt'] are supported for the elasticsearch output.
           `state`: The state of the configuration files states if they should be `present` or `absent`.
 Default to `present`.

+- `logging_purge_confs`: By default, the Rsyslog configuration files are applied on top of pre-existing configuration files.
+To purge local files prior to setting new ones, set logging_purge_confs variable to 'true', it will move all Rsyslog configuration files to a backup directory, `/tmp/rsyslog.d-XXXXXX/backup.tgz`, before deploying the new configuration files.
+Defaults to 'false'.
+- `logging_system_log_dir`: System log directory.
+Default to '/var/log'.

 playbook.yml
 -------------